How well did 'bulletproof' backpacks hold up in a shooting range test?

 Three backpacks were put to the test: ProShield Smart (retail: $189), Proshield II (retail: $174), and a regular backpack.
 The ProShield Smart was tested empty; both the Proshield II and the regular backpack had textbooks inside.

-Dudenhofer fired three rounds from a 9mm handgun and then switched to the larger-caliber 45-magnum.
+Dudenhofer fired three rounds from a 9mm handgun and then switched to the larger-caliber .45 ACP .

 ProShield Smart (empty)

-After three rounds from the 9-mm and the 45-magnum, the bulletproof panel inside the backpack was not shot through, but it was significantly deformed.
+After three rounds from the 9-mm and the .45 ACP, the bulletproof panel inside the backpack was not shot through, but it was significantly deformed.
 The panel bulged and folded.

 “It didn’t go through.
 So it does what is advertised,” Dudenhofer said.